fsprojects/Paket/docs/content/faq.md

 ## I'm already using NuGet.
 How can I convert to Paket?

-The process can be automated with [paket convert-from-nuget](paket-convert-from-nuget.html) command.
+The process can be automated with [`paket convert-from-nuget`](paket-convert-from-nuget.html) command.

 In case of the command's failure, you can fallback to manual approach:

 1. Analyse your `packages.config` files and extract the referenced packages into a paket.dependencies file.
 2. Convert each `packages.config` file to a paket.references file.
 This is very easy - you just have to remove all the XML and keep the package names.
-3. Run [paket install](paket-install.html).
+3. Run [`paket install`](paket-install.html).
 This will analyze the dependencies, generate a paket.lock file, remove all the old package references from your project files and replace them with equivalent `Reference`s in a syntax that can be managed automatically by Paket.
-4. (Optional) Raise corresponding issue [here](https://github.com/fsprojects/Paket/issues) so that we can make the command even better.
+4. (Optional) Raise [a corresponding issue](https://github.com/fsprojects/Paket/issues) so that we can make the command even better.

 ## How do I convert a new project to Paket when my solution is already using Paket